gordonnguyen/data-rate-calculator/readme.md

 ### Dependencies

-Pyshark module
+- Pyshark module (`npm install pyshark`)
-UID.har: HAR file used for the analysis.
-UID.pcap: Pcap file used for the analysis.
+- UID.har (HAR, a JSON-formatted file that records a web browser's interaction with a website used for the analysis)
+- UID.pcap (Pcap, a file format that stores network traffic data in a structured way)

 ### Usage
+Use the following commands on the CMD:

-Calculate data rate from Pcap
+- Calculate data rate from Pcap
 `python3 Pcap_calculate_data.py sample.pcap`

-Calculate data rate from Har
+- Calculate data rate from Har
 `python3 Har_Lastname_UID.py sample.har`